-- Note 7: The Company acquired 80% of the equity interests in Medeologix, Inc., for a cash consideration of \$140,000 in December 2021 and obtained the control over Medeologix, Inc., and the entity was merged in the Group.
-Details of the subsidiary are provided in Note 6(26).
-Additionally, in April 2022, the Company increased the capital in Medeologix, Inc. amounting to \$460,000, and the Company's shareholding increased to approximately 94.49%. - Note 8: The Company acquired a 100% equity interest in Second Source Medical LLC for a consideration of USD 7,878,512 in April 2022, and the entity has been included in the consolidated financial statements from the date.
-Details of the subsidiary are provided in Note 6(26). - Note 9: In December 2022, the Board of Directors resolved the dissolution and liquidation of Panther Orthopedics, Inc. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.

-(4) Foreign currency translation
+- Note 6: Medeologix, Inc., the subsidiary, increased the capital of MediBalloon, Inc. and Second Source Medical LLC through cash investments in March 2023, amounting USD 2,000,000 and USD 2,000,000, respectively.
+Also, the subsidiary increased the capital of MediBalloon, Inc. through a cash investment in October 2023, amounting to USD 1,000,000. - Note 7: In December 2022, the Board of Directors resolved the dissolution and liquidation of Panther Orthopedics, Inc. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None. - (4) Foreign currency translation